 - Ring of Steall Deaths: from the final Munro of Sgurr a’Mhaim, do not attempt to climb down the mountain to the east.
 There has been many an accident and even fatalities along this sketchy trail.
 Instead, be sure to keep to the northwest trail, as described above and illustrated on our GPS map.

 - Midge alert: Scottish summer also means midge season.
 Although we encountered far fewer of these pesky Scottish midges than we had around Loch Lomond, it’s still good to be prepared.
-You could consider a Smidge net (best purchase ever!) and check the Midge Watch (yes, that’s a thing) for daily updates on midge numbers.
+You can check the Midge Watch (yes, that’s a thing) for daily updates on midge numbers.